corkami/collisions/README.md

 However it won't keep comments in dictionaries (so no inline-comment trick)

-An easy way to do the object-shuffling operation without hassle is just to merge both PDF files via `mutool merge` then split the `/Pages` object in 2.
+An easy way to do the object-shuffling operation without hassle is just to merge both PDF files via `mutool merge` then split the `/Pages` object in two.

-To make room for this object, just merge in front of the 2 documents a dummy PDF.
+To make room for this object, just merge in front of the two documents a dummy PDF.

 Optionally, create a fake reference to the dangling array to prevent garbage collection from deleting the second set of pages.